RV AC Capacitor Failure Symptoms in Fort Lauderdale, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-• Yes: Proceed to check for humming noise.
+• Yes: Proceed to check for unusual sounds.

-3. Is the voltage at the capacitor within range?
+3. Is the voltage within the expected range?

 Mechanical principles

-In high humidity environments like Fort Lauderdale, the RV AC system runs longer to maintain comfort, which can stress components like capacitors.
+In this humid climate, RV rooftop AC units often run longer to maintain comfort, which can stress components like capacitors.
 Capacitors are crucial for starting and running the compressor efficiently.

 Decision path